Complete Guide to OWASP Top 10 Vulnerabilities 2024

 Introduction

 The OWASP Top 10 is a standard awareness document for developers and web application security.
 It represents a broad consensus about the most critical security risks to web applications.
-This comprehensive guide will help you understand each vulnerability, its impact, and how to prevent it.
+Based on data from over 40 organizations and 500,000+ applications, the 2021 release reflects the evolving threat landscape and emerging attack vectors.

 1. Broken Access Control